 - and more

-The reason so many insurance companies want a patient to receive a referral from their PCP for many conditions is because often symptoms can mimic or reflect several problems.
-The primary care physician is in the best position to decide what kind of specialist would be needed for the total symptoms presented.
+So many insurance companies want a patient to receive a referral from their PCP for many conditions because symptoms can often mimic or reflect several problems.
+The primary care physician is best positioned to decide what kind of specialist would be needed for the total symptoms presented.

 Why Choose a Kymera Primary Care Physician?

-Not only has Kymera Independent Physicians been providing superior quality care to the SENM community since 1998, steady expansion has allowed us to provide outstanding care for nearly any medical need.
+Not only has Kymera Independent Physicians been providing superior quality care to the SENM community since 1998, but steady expansion has also allowed us to provide outstanding care for nearly any medical need.

 When a patient visits Kymera Primary Care, they are in good hands.
-They are also right where they need to be should they have need of a specialist.
-Virtually all lab and radiology tests can be handled in-house, eliminating the need to travel elsewhere and in many cases make a second appointment for results.
+They are also right where they need to be should they need a specialist.
+Virtually all lab and radiology tests can be handled in-house, eliminating the need to travel elsewhere and, in many cases, make a second appointment for results.